-In this article, I will discuss (in details) about the Excel VBA Worksheet Events and their uses.
-This is a very thorough guide and I have tried to explain it in layman language.
+In this article, I will discuss (in detail) the Excel VBA Worksheet Events and their uses.
+This is a very thorough guide and I have tried to explain it in layman’s language.
 If you fail to understand any topics, put your confusions in the comment box.

 This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide and Learn Excel VBA Events Completely with 5 Tutorials.

-Worksheet related events are some of the most useful.
-Learning how to use these events can benefit you most as these events provide your applications do impossible things.
+Worksheet-related events are some of the most useful.
+Learning how to use these events can benefit you most as these events provide your applications to do impossible things.

 Table: Excel VBA Worksheet Events